HarshatDy/Mail_Scanner/GMAIL_SETUP.md

 ### Rate limiting issues

-- Gmail has rate limits for IMAP connections
+- Gmail API has rate limits (1,000,000,000 queries per 100 seconds per user)
 - The scanner includes built-in delays to respect these limits
 - If you encounter issues, try reducing `max_emails_per_scan`

 ## Security Notes

-- **Never commit your config.yaml file to version control**
+- **Never commit your credentials.json or token.json files to version control**
-- Store your App Password securely
+- Store your credentials securely
-- The App Password is specific to this application and can be revoked if needed
+- The OAuth token can be revoked if needed
 - Consider using environment variables for sensitive data

 ## Environment Variables